 Accessible psychotherapy to put us back in touch with our emotions, from the Mental Health Consultant to Mad Men

-We were all taught that our thoughts affect our emotions, but in truth it is largely the other way around: we have to experience our emotions to truly understand our thoughts, and our full selves.
-This is why we should think not only about cognitive behavioural therapy or medication, but also about our emotions, when addressing psychological suffering.
+In this practical and fascinating new account of psychological suffering, pioneering psychotherapist Hilary Jacobs Hendel shows that we should focus not on cognitive behavioural therapy or medication, but on our emotions.
+We were all taught that our thoughts affect our emotions, but in truth it is largely the other way around: we have to experience our emotions to truly understand our thoughts and our full selves.